canonical/ubuntu-cloud-docs/docs/azure/azure-how-to/instances/launch-ubuntu-images.rst

 .. code::

-    # The resource group to create the virtual machine in. this can either be
+    # The resource group to create the virtual machine in.
+This can either be
     # an existing resource group, or one created as part of the guide.
     RESOURCE_GROUP_NAME="..."